AthenZ/athenz/docs/setup_aws.md

-On `Step 6: Configure Security Group` select `Add Rule`, choose `Custom TCP Rule` for Type field, 4443 for Port Range field and 0.0.0.0/0 for Source field.
+On `Step 6: Configure Security Group` select `Add Rule`, choose `Custom TCP Rule` for Type field, 4443 for Port Range field and select `My IP` for Source field.
 Repeat adding a rule for ports 8443 and 9443.
 Once completed, your setup should be:

+By default, AWS has a TCP rule for SSH access from all IP addresses with a warning "Rules with source of 0.0.0.0/0 allow all IP addresses to access your instance.
+We recommend setting security group rules to allow access from known IP addresses only.".
+It is strongly recommended for the SSH Rule to pick `My IP` from the Source drop down field or configure SSH access from your company IP range only.
+Same requirement would also apply for Athenz 4443, 8443, and 9443 port access as well.

 ![Security Group Setup](images/aws_security_group.png)